topicquests/sensecraft/qs-server/README.md

 There are many optional parameters but the default setting should run.
 You will have to sudo on linux.
 This should be done only once, but may be done many times without harm.

+`./scripts/db_updater.py init`

+As above, needed to run once only.

-`sqitch deploy`
+`./scripts/db_updater.py deploy`

 This creates, then migrates the database.
-It should be done whenever a new file appears in the migrations folder.
+It should be done whenever a file is added or updated in the `qs-server/deploy` folder.
-(Do it again with `--target production` to upgrade the production database.)
+(Do both of those with `-d production` before the verb to init/deploy the production database.)

 In `qs-demo`: